sanjeevbhusal/100-Days-Of-DevOps/ansible/ReadMe.md

 ```

 You can also set this configuration based upon projects.
 In the directory where you execute ansible commands, create `ansible.cfg` file and paste the above contents.
+5b47d40

+When we create ansible playbook, we will use a different syntax to execute playbook.

+The command is :

+`ansible-playbook -i [host_file_path] [playbook_file_path]`

+It will execute all the plays inside the playbook file.
+Each play will always contain a default task called `Gathering Facts`.
+This task will verify if the server address is correct and also collect a lot of information regarding the server such as its Operating System, networking info etc.

+a lot of modules inside ansible are idempotent.
+This means they will run if necessary.
+If a task specifies to install nginx, and if nginx is already installed, this task will not run.

+Ansible has a conept of plugins.
+A plugin extends the functionality of ansible core or modules.
+You can create a plugin that extend the functionality of aws-ec2 module.

+The combination of all the plugins, modules, documentation etc is called a collection. ansible has a builtin collection that includes a lot of builtin modules such as apt, yum etc.

+all the collections are available on `ansible-galaxy` and you can install them using a cli called `ansible-galaxy`